-As a trader, having a good trading system is very important, because it allows a trader to save time on a daily basis when trading.
+As a trader, having a good trading system is very important, because it allows you to save time on a daily basis when operating in the markets.
 It also allows a trader to be only make decisions based on a platform that has been backtested using various parameters.

 Broadly, there are two main types of trading systems:

 - A manual system where one uses excel analysis